View the recordings from our 2020 Virtual Conference

 Welcome to Rotarians Against Malaria – an activity of Rotary Australia World Community Service (RAWCS)

+Rotarians Against Malaria (RAM) is a volunteer-run organisation working to eliminate malaria.
+In 1900s, malaria was pandemic in the world.
+One can only imagine the burden of malaria disease to all countries.
+Progress has been made.
 Fifteen years ago, malaria killed a child every 30 seconds.
-Under the Millennium Development Goals, however, considerable progress has been made in preventing, diagnosing and treating malaria.
+Under the Millennium Development Goals, however, considerable progress was made in preventing, diagnosing and treating malaria.
 As a result, deaths have fallen by 60 percent.
 Now, under the ambitious Sustainable Development Goals, we are aiming to reduce malaria cases and deaths by a further 90 percent by 2030.

 Rotarians Against Malaria is an activity of Rotary Australia World Community Service (RAWCS) and covers the following countries: